 How to Do Downward Dog

 Have you ever seen a dog press his paws on the floor in front of him and bow his chest down as a signal that he wants to play?
-Well, you can awaken your inner pup with downward-facing dog pose.
+You, too, can awaken your inner pup with downward-facing dog pose.

 Benefits of Downward-Facing Dog

 Also, since the head falls below the heart in this pose, it is considered an inversion.
 Compared to more complicated inversions like handstand or headstand, downward dog is a gentler way to incorporate an inversion into your yoga practice, especially if you are a beginner.

 Down Dog Tips and Modifications

-- Focus on lengthening the spine by lifting the hips, while simultaneously reaching the heels toward the floor.
+Focus on lengthening the spine by lifting the hips, while simultaneously reaching the heels toward the floor.

-- If you have trouble straightening your legs (which most people do), you can keep a slight bend in your knees.
+If you have trouble straightening your legs (which most people do), you can keep a slight bend in your knees.
 With the breath, bend one knee and then the other to gently and slowly feel the stretch in your hamstrings and calves.
 After some practice with this pose, you can slowly start to straighten both legs, releasing the heels toward the mat while simultaneously lifting the hips toward the ceiling.